Urban and Architectural History of Venice, Italy

 Creating Buildable Land and Growing the City Together

 Even with the growing landmass, Venice depended on trade to obtain many necessities.
 Because of the limited area, it did not have expansive farmland to support its citizens.
-Although there were and still are small pockets of land where private owners and small commercial outlets can grow fruit, vegetables and small livestock, this area is limited.
+Although there were and still are small pockets of land where private owners and small commercial outlets can grow fruit, vegetables, and small livestock, this area is limited.
 Most of the food and material goods were provided by the mainland and sent by ship.
 At the time, shipping was the primary means of travel and trade, which made Venice easily approachable and a natural hub for trade.

 As Venice continued to grow, the individual islands of the archipelago began to grow together.
 Each island had been a separate parish and established its self-sufficiency.
 Over time, the citizens would drain and rebuild the earth to gain more buildable land, leaving only the canals.
 In 1346, a map of Venice was produced, which shows the individual islands grown together to form a single land mass with canals that show where the landmasses grew together.